kovan-testnet/faucet/README.md

 Special requests can be made if justified.

-If you run out of KETH becuase of creating legit transactions, feel free to ask for more.
+If you run out of KETH because of creating legit transactions, feel free to ask for more.

 *Watch this space for updates on Kovan faucet services.*